 You don’t have to spend a lot of money on fancy containers to store and organize Christmas decor.
 You can use cardboard boxes or purchase basic storage containers and get creative with your storage techniques.
 The most important part is the grouping and organizing, that way it makes it so much easier for the following year.

-because my kids don’t do it my organized way because it is more efficient to run a full dishwasher.
-I do try not to obsessive on how they put the silverware in the tray.
+I love organizing and find it makes it much easier for me to keep a tidy home.
+My family catches me rearranging the dishwasher because my kids don’t do it my organized way because it is more efficient to run a full dishwasher.
+I do try not too obsessive about how they put the silverware in the tray.
 Ok, back to Christmas decorating!

-As you can see my containers are different sizes and colors.
+As you can see my containers are of different sizes and colors.
 Over the years I have purchased a few each year; as to not break the bank on storage containers.
 You can always use boxes until you have the funds to switch over to clear plastic containers.
 I recommend clear plastic since they hold up longer than cardboard, you can see inside, and they easily stack.

 Here are a few creative ideas to use what you have in your home to organize your ornaments and bulbs.

-Wrapping Paper Storage:
+Wrapping Paper Storage

 Join the DD Community!

 Join the Designed Decor Community and receive weekly free tips on DIY home projects, painted furniture, decorating, and much more.